-Debbi joined our office staff recently to assist the current management team with daily operating procedures.
-She will be handling a wide variety of tasks within the company.
-Her recent work experience includes the vending service industry and architectural precast production.
+Debbi joined our office staff to assist the current management team with daily operating procedures.
+She handles a wide variety of tasks within the company.
+Her previous work experience includes the vending service industry and architectural precast production.
 She loves to spend time with her family, relaxing outdoors and watching the wildlife that frequents her koi pond.

 Sarah Lightcap joins the team as Meat Store Supervisor.
 You may see her stocking the retail meat store, filling orders, or chatting with a customer.
 She loves talking about our natural meats and explaining our processes for a seamless and satisfying experience.

 Sarah began part-time helping with processing and packaging chickens, so overseeing the meat store seemed like a natural next step.

 When Sarah isn’t with her family and friends, she may be reading, knitting or sewing, or even spinning on her drop spindle or wheel!
 She also loves to put her artistic skills to use with pencils and watercolors and decorating lovely corners.
 You are certain to see some of her personality in the store décor.

 Jonathan, our primary bulk feed truck driver, manages bulk feed deliveries throughout the central Virginia region.
 A careful driver, he will be sure your feed arrives safely.
 When not in the truck, Jonathan works in the feed mill office scheduling deliveries and keeping up with our feed clients.
 Married to Maynard’s daughter Andrea, he loves to spend time with his five boys as well as tend to his fish ponds at Barterbrook Trout.